ASME Section IX - Virtual (3 days)

 A Certificate of Attendance with professional development hours (PDH) is issued.
 Attendee must be present for all sessions to receive their certificate.

-This will be a three day course consisting of three (4) four hour days.
-The course will be live.
-We start at 11:00 AM ET and end around 3:00 PM ET with 5 minute breaks on the hour.
+This will be a three-day course consisting of three (4) four-hour days.
+We normally start mid-morning between 10:00 to 11:00 AM EST and finish before 3:00 PM EST. We usually have (3) three breaks lasting 5 minutes each.
 Note: Attendees must pay in advance to receive the meeting link.

 *Break times subject to change at instructor discretion